 The nurse shook her head; she'd seen enough.
 "No. For the most part she's fine.
 But, I think it's clear she was sexually abused."

 Sara nodded, her heart breaking.
-It didn't matter how many times she had heard of such things, how many people told her not to take it personally, hearing such things never made it easier.
+It didn't matter how many times she had heard of such things, how many people told her not to take it personally, hearing such things was never easy.
 Gathering the girl's clothes, she helped the girl dress and brought her back to her room.

 * * * * *